qd9069/employee_tracker_mysql_project/README.md

 - Open the terminal and go to the directory that this Repo has been cloned to, then open this `employee_tracker_mysql_project` folder
     - Make sure to install MySQL before running the application
     - To start MySQL: enter `mysql.server start` in your terminal
-- Enter the following comminds in terminal to pre-populate the database:
+- Enter the following commands in terminal to pre-populate the database:
     - Make sure that you are in the `employee_tracker_mysql_project` folder
     - `mysql -u root -p`
         - enter your root password if there is one